Need for Kidney Transplants

 - Advances in cell sourcing and storage capabilities provide necessary cells at the proper conditions.

-A national team of scientists, engineers, and clinicians is taking full advantage of these developments by pushing forward toward a new treatment option for ESRD.
+A national team of scientists, engineers, and clinicians is taking full advantage of these developments by pushing forward toward a new treatment option for kidney failure.
 The nation needs effective and affordable health care now more than ever; it is the time for this work to succeed.

 The Kidney Project